 You are invited to submit a Maintenance Tip of your own and get a free LUDECA cap if we publish it!

 By submitting a tip you acknowledge and consent that any tips submitted become the property of LUDECA, Inc. and may be submitted to third parties in LUDECA’s own name.
-Submission of tip will not entitle the submitter to any other compensation whatsoever beyond what is promised above, as well as our everlasting gratitude.
+Submission of a tip will not entitle the submitter to any other compensation whatsoever beyond what is promised above, as well as our everlasting gratitude.
 Thanks!

 Send us your Maintenance Tip.